TeachBooks/Sphinx-Image-Inverter/README.md

 If you'd like to use LaTeX colours which invert similarly, use the approach Sphinx extension [Sphinx-Named-Colors](https://github.com/TeachBooks/Sphinx-Named-Colors).

 ## Contribute
 This tool's repository is stored on [GitHub](https://github.com/TeachBooks/Sphinx-Image-Inverter).
-The `README.md` of the branch `Manual` is also part of the [TeachBooks manual](https://teachbooks.io/manual/external/Sphinx-Image-Inverter/README.html) as a submodule.
+The `README.md` of the branch `Manual` is also part of the TeachBooks manual (this file) as a submodule.
 If you'd like to contribute, you can create a fork and open a pull request on the [GitHub repository](https://github.com/TeachBooks/Sphinx-Image-Inverter).
 To update the `README.md` shown in the TeachBooks manual, create a fork and open a merge request for the [GitHub repository of the manual](https://github.com/TeachBooks/manual).
 If you intent to clone the manual including its submodules, clone using: `git clone --recurse-submodules git@github.com:TeachBooks/manual.git`.